3rdHand-project/thr_infrastructure/README.md

 - Action servers are automatically started in all scenarii (autonomous, manual/WoZ)

 ### Perception (package `thr_scene_state_manager`)
-The perception ability of the robot is ensured by the Optitrack publisher and the Scene State Manager.
-The scene state is described within a ROS message in the form of predicates.
-The set of predicates is richer for the concurrent branch as the predictor needs more information about the scene to take decisions.
+The perception ability of the robot is ensured by the Scene State Manager.
+The scene state is described in the form of predicates.
+Some predicates are generic and handled by the manager itself, some other predicates are scene-specific and thus require a dedicated scen state updater, a second node adding or removing scene-specific predicates from the manager.

+Here are the generic predicates generated by the manager itself:

 - `IN_HUMAN_WORKSPACE(Object obj)`: True if `obj` is directly reachable by the human
+- `BUSY(Arm arm)` True if `arm` is currently performing an operation (recall that there is no `WAIT` operation so sometimes arms perform no action)
+- `IN_HOME_POSITION(Arm arm)` True if `arm` is currently in home position
+- All Robot and Human actions are also included within the scene state, to make the learner/predictor aware of what it is currently being executed

+Here are the toolbox-specific predicates generated by the toolbox scene state updater:

 - `POSITIONED(Object master, Object slave)`: True if the transformation `slave`->`master` matches a documented constraint (i.e. `slave` is positioned close to `master` and is ready to be attached)
 - `ATTACHED(Object master, Object slave)`: True if `POSITIONED(master, slave)` and the screwdriver has been seen close to these objects enough time to assume they have been attached together.
-- `IN_HOME_POSITION(Arm arm)` True if `arm` is currently in home position
-- `BUSY(Arm arm)` True if `arm` is currently performing an operation (recall that there is no `WAIT` operation so sometimes arms perform no action)
 - `PICKED(Object obj)` True if `obj` is currently in robot hand
-- `HELD(Object obj)` True if `obj` is currently held by robot hand
-- All Robot and Human actions are also included within the scene state, to make the learner/predictor aware of what it is currently being executed

-If detecting human actions is relevant, the main node can be completed with a Human Activity Recognizer node, detecting only human's actions and calling a special service "update relational state" of the scene state manager to add or remove these new predicates.

-Since interesting predicates are different fr each scene, a decicated scene state manager exists for each one of them.
-Thus the `scene` argument selects the right scene state manager, the user cannot change it.
+Since interesting predicates are different fr each scene, a decicated scene state updater exists for each one of them.
+Thus the `scene` argument selects the right scene state updater.
+The state state manager is generic, produces generic predicates whatever the scene is and allow updaters to update its relational state.

 ### Interaction controller (package `thr_interaction_controller`)
 The Interaction controller is the conductor of the worflow, it orchestrates the other nodes above to create a specific mode of interaction.
 The default interaction controller requests the current scene state, asks the predictor to return the next action, pass the order to the decision server, it can be for instance replaced by other interaction controllers, like the keyboard interaction controllers which do not call the planners but wait for the user to type commands in a Wizard-Of-Oz mode.